scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/blog/a-market-prediction-affiliate-blocker/index.md

 ![Lakers Empire](lakers-empire.png)

 A simple idea came to mind.
-What if I could easily measure just how much of my feed are affiliates of gambling companies?
+What if I could measure just how much of my feed are affiliates of gambling companies?
 The experiment begins.

 ## The Plan and Implementation

-- Since Elon Musk ruined Twitter, I’ve noticed that API call limits are much stricter.
-I have no interest in paying money to Twitter, so capturing data client-side (i.e., via the web browser) made a lot of sense
+- Since Elon Musk ruined Twitter, I’ve noticed that API call limits are much stricter
+- I have no interest in paying money to Twitter, so capturing data client-side (i.e., via the web browser) made a lot of sense
 - Blocking accounts would impact my algorithm
 - However, simply hiding this type of content via CSS would allow me to observe how often it appears in my feed in a controlled way, without having to physically see the actual content